hakan-vintercapital/index/index_methodology.md

 Writing permissions to a blockchain’s transaction history are administered by the access to private keys, which are connected to public addresses controlling cryptocurrencies.
-However, only using private keys does not protect the Blockchain from users trying to spend their holdings twice, also known as double-spend attacks.
-To protect itself from these attacks, all Blockchains implement some form of consensus process that enables the network to reach consensus regarding transaction validity.
+However, only using private keys does not protect the blockchain from users trying to spend their holdings twice, also known as double-spend attacks.
+To protect itself from these attacks, all blockchains implement some form of consensus process that enables the network to reach consensus regarding transaction validity.
 In order to ensure that users do not corrupt the consensus process, participation must come with a cost.
 For example, the Bitcoin network consumes electricity, in a process called Proof-of-Work (PoW), in order to protect its transaction history.
-Staking, or more formally Proof-of-Stake (PoS), is another technology used by Blockchains in order to maintain the immutability of their transaction history.
-Participants of a Blockchain that implements staking can stake some of their holdings of the network’s cryptocurrency in order to participate in the consensus process.
+Staking, or more formally Proof-of-Stake (PoS), is another technology used by blockchains in order to maintain the immutability of their transaction history.
+Participants of a blockchain that implements staking can stake some of their holdings of the network’s cryptocurrency in order to participate in the consensus process.
 Those who stake and verify transactions in an honest manner are rewarded with new cryptocurrencies, while those who verify transactions that later are deemed invalid are penalized by loosing their stake.
-Certain Blockchains demand that staked cryptocurrencies are locked for a certain time or that a certain amount of cryptocurrencies are staked, while others allow the reward of staking to depend on the time the holdings have been staked.
+Certain blockchains demand that staked cryptocurrencies are locked for a certain time or that a certain amount of cryptocurrencies are staked, while others allow the reward of staking to depend on the time the holdings have been staked.
 The cost of staking is therefore an